 When an event called Homearama invited us to help design & decorate a house from the ground up as part of a seven-house showcase for people to tour, we were crazy excited about the opportunity (and thrilled to donate our fee to Richmond’s Habitat for Humanity).
-Planning an entire house design at once was a whole new challenge for us – along with working on a new construction, but we had a ton of fun and learned so much.
+Planning an entire house design at once was a whole new challenge for us, but we had a ton of fun and learned so much.
 You can read more about the inception of the project and how the budget & the assignment worked, but ON WITH THE TOUR!

 Here’s what it looks like all lit up at night: